ll6348/BUILDIND-CAMPUS-NETWORK-USING-CISCO-PACKET-TRACER/README.md

 # BUILDIND-CAMPUS-NETWORK-USING-CISCO-PACKET-TRACER
-This is a simulation of campus network using packet tracer
+This is a Simulation of campus network using packet tracer